 On average, patients usually have to wait about six to eight weeks before getting their dentures after having teeth extracted, though it will depend on your individual circumstances.
 This might seem like a long time to wait without teeth, but it’s necessary to ensure that your gums can heal properly!
 If you’re slated to receive implant dentures, you’ll likely have to wait about three to six months for the implants to fuse with your jawbone before the dentures can be attached.

 If you need teeth extracted prior to receiving dentures, you’ll likely experience some mild soreness for a few days after your procedure.
 However, this can usually be managed by taking your recommended over-the-counter and prescribed pain medication as instructed.
 That said, once you receive dentures, it’s normal to go through an adjustment period during which your gums might feel irritated.
 This discomfort can sometimes take a couple of months to fully dissipate.

 Even though you can sleep while wearing your dentures, it isn’t advisable.
-We recommend taking your dentures out before going to bed in order to give your gum tissue and jawbone a chance to recuperate after supporting your dentures throughout the day.
-Removing your dentures before bedtime also gives you the perfect chance to soak them in a glass of denture cleaning solution or room-temperature water—if your dentures dry out, their shape might become warped!
-Taking your dentures out at night also encourages healthy blood flow in your gums, which is vital for their wellness.
+We recommend taking your dentures out before going to bed in order to give your gum tissue and jawbone a chance to recuperate after supporting your restorations throughout the day.
+Removing them before bedtime also gives you the perfect chance to soak them in a glass of denture-cleaning solution or room-temperature water—if your dentures dry out, their shape might become warped!
+Taking them out at night also encourages healthy blood flow in your gums, which is vital for their wellness.